091500/ifttthooks/README.md

 1. test your webhook via normal browser
 2. successful result in prevous step?
 NO: go to item 1, YES: go to item 3
 3. setup the app correctly on Watch
-4. check internet connection on Watch
+4. check Internet connection on Watch
 5. successful result in prevous step?
 NO: go to item 4, YES: go to item 6
 6. still have any trouble?
-YES: submit an issue: https://github.com/091500/ifttthooks/issues
+YES: submit an issue [here](https://github.com/091500/ifttthooks/issues), provide detailed information on your problem (please mask your IFTTT keys and any private information)